trushi/JavaScript-Practice-/README.md

 # JavaScript-Playground
 Example code for better understanding for JavaScript.
-My play ground for practicing JavaScript
-I have implmented some fundametals concept of the language.
+I have implmented some basic examples for my own understading.